The metafor Package

 QM(df = 2) = 9.1550, p-val = 0.0103

-This is a Wald-type chi-square test with 2 degrees of freedom, indicating that the factor is in fact significant ($p = .0103$).
+This is a Wald-type chi-square test with 2 degrees of freedom, indicating that the factor as a whole is in fact significant ($p = .0103$).

 We have also not yet tested whether there is a difference between levels some and high of this factor.
 One could change the reference level of the weeks factor and refit the model to obtain this test.
 Alternatively, and more elegantly, we can just test the difference between these two coefficients directly.
 We can do this with: